 Once all guests have embarked, a mandatory safety drill will be conducted before Silver Explorer leaves Otaru.

 You will then be introduced to important members of the crew and your Expedition Team.
-Afterwards we have a sail away cocktail while we depart on our spectacular expedition “Expedition Kurils and Kamchatka”.
+We will have a sail away cocktail while we depart on our spectacular expedition “Expedition Kurils and Kamchatka”.

 Tonight we invite you to familiarise yourself with your new home away from home, meet some of your fellow travellers, and enjoy the first of many memorable meals in The Restaurant.